nicostuhlfauth/hrw-bezier/README.md

 # Bézier curve visualization

-This project provides an interactive visualization of bezier curves.
+This project provides an interactive visualization of Bézier curves.

 ### Features:
 - Drawing a random curve with #n points